Sydney-Informatics-Hub/Fix-BAM-read-groups/README.md

 # Fix-BAM-read-groups
 Change the read group metadata within a BAM file.
 Operates on the header as well as the individual SAM output lines.

-# Update variables below, then run this script which will submit
-# update_read_groups.pbs over each sample in the specified BAM input directory

 ## When to use